PedroFGP/deep-rock-intervention/README.md

 ## Build & Use

 In order to build and use this project you need vcredists installed and C++ 17 support at least.
-To use this, set compilation for 64 bits and use a valid injector to inject into the game's process.
+To use this, set compilation for 64 bits and use a valid injector to inject into the game's process (FSD-Win64-Shipping.exe).

 ## Reference Links